 According to a survey by Mckinsey, 59% of the banks lack the ability to have speedy systems due to a lack of cross-functional collaboration.

 User-friendly and intuitive application programming interfaces are now a vital service requirement.
 Tailored mobile banking super apps are more popular than limited functionality tools.
 Customers prefer graphs, infographics, and interactive modules instead of the typical Excel sheets.
-So we can expect newer features and functionality from banking apps in 2021.
+So we can expect newer features and functionality from mobile banking apps in 2021.

 Today's world dictates that banks work critically on their mobile apps and websites rather than their branches' interior designs.

 The current generation is more appreciative of visualization in their day-to-day routine.
 User experience will now play a vital role in any financial institution's competitive edge.
-Digital banking needs to create visually appealing systems to retain their customers' attention and focus.
+Online banking needs to create visually appealing systems to retain their customers' attention and focus.

-We can expect the introduction of more visualized, attractive, and trendy mobile apps in future digital banking trends.
+We can expect the introduction of more visualized, attractive, and trendy mobile apps in future banking trends.
 Banks will now invest thoroughly in creating innovative mobile banking apps, as customers need enhanced user experiences along with functionality.

 How to create a user-friendly interface